opennext-io/onpc-provisioning/README.md

 ssh user@192.168.0.131 -t 'cd /home/user/bifrost/playbooks && . /home/user/.venv/bifrost/bin/activate && . ../env-vars && https_proxy= ansible-playbook -i inventory/target install.yaml -e network_interface=enp0s8'

 this is because the Ansible deployment needs to run on the host where Bifrost will be configured and installed

+Once everything is deployed successfully, you can start 3 slave VMs using:
+./scripts/create_slave_vms.sh 3

+which will get provisioned with IPA image (Ironic Python Agent) and register automatically into ironic to wait for proper provisioning